Can Diabetics Eat Oranges? Is Orange Good for Diabetes

 Seasonal and fresh fruits constitute an essential part of a healthy meal.
 They contain high amounts of nutrients like antioxidants and vitamins.
 All of them are vital in performing several body functions.
 There’s a common misunderstanding that fruits of all kinds, including oranges are not good for diabetics, and you must not eat them.

 Fruits containing high sugar content or GI, such as melons or chikoo, are not good for diabetics.
 While intake of fruits such as tomatoes or guavas is associated with reduced glucose levels.
 But can diabetic eat oranges as well?
 Read further to know it all.
-This article describes how oranges have an impact on diabetic health.
+This article describes how oranges have an impact on diabetic health and answers the burning question: Is orange good for diabetics?

 Nutritional Profile of Orange